 More regular updates - while the Snooper DVR-4HD includes FREE lifetime speed camera updates, you can only access these updates once every 3 months.
 In comparison, dedicated speed camera detectors such as the Snooper 3ZERO you can access and download the database if you choose on a daily basis!
 The annual cost for the Snooper 3ZERO GPS database updates are either £2.99 a month, £7.99 a quarter or £29.99 a year.
 A Windows PC is required to update the database on the 3ZERO.

-Taking on board all of the features that you are seeking a very good solution (to the one above) would be the following two products:
+Taking on board all of the features that you are seeking a very good solution (to the one above) would be the following product:

 The Road Angel Gem Pus also includes all road speed limits, so you always know the correct speed limit for any road in the UK.
 Subscription costs: 6 months £39.99, 1 year £65.99, 3 years £169.99.